Codiekitty.com

 "If the edgy teenagers spouting this garbage had stopped for five minutes to think about it, they would have realized the same thing you did the first time you heard it: the whole thing falls apart as soon as you ask about the man behind the curtain.
 You have to have no idea how art works, and pretend it just spawns out of the ether and isn't created by a human being trying to say something even if it's just a child saying "I love my doggy" or "I think Spider-Man is cool" with a crayon drawing.
 Hell, if the people proposing this theory had ever thought about Fox during it, they would be proposing him as the Knight.

-And if MatPat had ever thought about artistic intent, subtext, morals, theme, or anything but his own fucking view counts, he would have considered that maybe "your joy comes at everyone else's expense, your attempts to do good are just making everything worse, and if you truly care about the people around you you will 'do the right thing' and remove yourself from the world and let everybody else get on with their lives" isn't a message he should be promoting to his audience of impressionable children and depressed teenagers.
+And if MatPat ever thought about artistic intent, subtext, morals, theme, or anything but his own fucking view counts, he would have considered that maybe "your joy comes at everyone else's expense, even when you try to do good you just make everything worse, and if you truly care about the people around you you will 'respect their autonomy,' do the right thing, and remove yourself from the world so everybody else can get on with their lives" isn't a message he should be promoting to his audience of impressionable children and depressed teenagers.

 Seriously, these kids are using Spec Ops as proof Toby Fox would make a game where you're evil for playing it?
 Right, and Grant Morrison should have ended Flex Mentallo with Wally picking the drugs and killing himself because that's what Garth Ennis would have done."